ptomato/talks/jsnation2024/README.md

 However, although a large part of the world uses the Gregorian calendar, that does not mean that the whole world uses it.
 Some regions don't; and in some regions, people use the Gregorian calendar for business purposes, and another one for religious purposes.

-Already without Temporal, you can print a legacy Date object in a non-ISO, non-Gregorian calendar if the user wants it.
+Already without Temporal, you can print an old JavaScript Date object in a non-ISO, non-Gregorian calendar if the user wants it.
 That's good enough for some applications, but not for answering this question, because how long one month is depends on which month you're talking about, in which calendar.
 -->

 ---